Overnights (radio show): Hosts

 In July 2023, ABC announced that Trevor Chappell will host afternoons on ABC Radio Melbourne after 23 years at helm of Overnights.
 In November 2024, ABC announced that Chappell will return to host Overnights.

 In March 2025, Rod Quinn announced he would be taking long service leave for the remainder of the year.
 He will be replaced by Michael Pavlich.

+In April 2026, it was confirmed that Rod Quinn would not return to Overnights after 19 years, although he will continue working with the ABC in off‑air roles.
+Michael Pavlich also announced that he would be taking a period of long service leave.
+From 17 April, Ashwin Segkar will present the Friday to Sunday editions of Overnights.

+In July 2026, ABC announced that Francis Leach will replace Chappell from August.

 Previous presenters of Overnights include Madeleine Randall (2002–2004), Ingrid Just (2005), Helen Razer (2005) and Zoe Carides (2005).

 Fill-in presenters include Tim Webster, Paul Verhoeven, David Prior, Lisa Hensley, Michael Pavlich, Melanie Tait and Annette Shun Wah.